 Baker Sofa 1951

-Edgar Kaufmann Jr., a prolific art collector turned director of the Design Department at the Museum of Modern Art in New York, introduced Finn Juhl to the American design world.
-During a trip to Denmark, he became so fascinated by Juhl’s artistic take on furniture design that he invited him to the United States.
+Edgar Kaufmann Jr., a prolific art collector and director of the Industrial Design Department at the Museum of Modern Art in New York, introduced Finn Juhl to the American design circles.
+During a trip to Denmark, he became so fascinated by Finn Juhl’s artistic take on furniture design that he invited him to the United States.

-In 1949, Kaufmann Jr. wrote an article about Juhl in the magazine Interiors, which caught the attention of Hollis Baker, a furniture manufacturer from Michigan.
-Baker invited Juhl to design a modern furniture collection for him.
-These events mark the beginning of what became known as Danish Modern, and started a boom for Danish design in the United States.
+In 1949, Kaufmann Jr. wrote an article about Finn Juhl in the magazine Interiors, which caught the attention of Mr. Hollis Baker, a furniture manufacturer from Michigan.
+Hollis Baker invited Finn Juhl to design a modern furniture collection for him.
+These events marked the beginning of what later on became known as Danish Modern, which started an export boom for Danish design to the United States.

 About the Baker Sofa

-The sculptural Baker Sofa with its two-piece backrest became Juhl’s American debut.
+The sculptural Baker Sofa with its two-piece backrest became Finn Juhl’s American debut.

-The Baker Sofa is masterfully manufactured with a wooden frame in oak or walnut.
-The upholstery is 100% hand-sewn in fabric or leather, with springs in the cushion, providing maximum comfort and durability.
-This exclusive sofa is build to please its owner for generations to come.
+The Baker Sofa is masterfully manufactured with a wooden frame in teak, oak or walnut.
+The upholstery is all handsewn in fabric or leather, with springs in the cushion, providing maximum comfort and durability.
+This exclusive sofa is built to please its owner for generations to come.